imtej/Assistant_with_V-A/README.md

 # Vision & Voice AI assistant

+An advanced AI assistant that processes both audio and video inputs to provide interactive responses, utilizing LLMs like LLama3.1 using groq api, gemini-1.5-flash.

+We Optimized LangChain-based inference pipeline with message history management, enabling accurate voice command recognition and dynamic interactions, even in noisy environments.

 We need an `OPENAI_API_KEY` and a `GOOGLE_API_KEY` to run this code.
 And then we have to store them in a `.env` file in the root directory of the project.